 A number of shipping companies have continued to wear 'Battle Dress' and in many cases it has superseded the blue 'patrol jacket and trousers' which was so common in the Merchant Service between the wars.
 Neither of these uniforms however has found favour in the P & O and the only 'relaxed' uniforms which have been adopted are for use in warm climates.

-The white shirt and shorts with long white stockings, introduced into the Royal Navy in 1937, was permitted to be worn in cargo ships and tankers and for evening wear in these ships a modification of the Naval 'Red Sea Rig' with white shirt, white trousers and cummerbund and black shoes was worn.
+The white shirt and shorts with long white stockings, introduced into the Royal Navy in 1937, was permitted to be worn onboard cargo ships, subject to the Captain's approval, as per P&O Regulations, and for evening wear in these ships a modification of the Naval 'Red Sea Rig' with white shirt, white trousers and cummerbund and black shoes was worn.

-The Naval duffel coat of the war years replaced the expensive and rather impracticable Naval Bridge Coat too, as in the Royal Navy.
+As in the Royal Navy, the utilitarian duffel coat of the war years replaced the expensive and rather impracticable Naval Bridge Coat.

 It was 1947 before further serious thought was again given to uniforms and the amendments then issued introduced many important changes.
-Henceforth all Officers, regardless of Department were to wear the full cap badge, consisting of the Rising Sun and the Anchor which latter had previously been the prerogative of the Navigating Officers, and the shoulder straps were to be worn on both shoulders.
+Henceforth all Officers, regardless of Department, were to wear the full cap badge, consisting of the Rising Sun and the Anchor which latter had previously been the prerogative of the Navigating Officers, and the Company's distinctive shoulder straps were to be worn on both shoulders.

-The senior officers' shoulder straps underwent considerable modification for the single large gold stripe was discarded and Chief Officers, Surgeons and Pursers received three rows of nine-sixteenth inch gold navy lace across the centre of the strap, three-eighths of an inch apart, each with their own departmental colour beneath and as stated above they were to be worn on both shoulders.
+Senior officers' shoulder straps underwent considerable modification, with the discarding of the single large gold stripe, and Chief Officers, Surgeons and Pursers received three rows of nine-sixteenth inch gold navy lace across the centre of the strap, three-eighths of an inch apart, each with their own departmental colour beneath and as stated above they were to be worn on both shoulders.
 The First Officer, Assistant Surgeon and Deputy Purser received similar treatment except that their middle row was to be of only quarter inch lace, giving the effect of 'two and a half' stripes.

 1947 also saw a major change in the uniforms of the Purser's Department ratings.
 In the immediate pre-war period braid was not worn on the cuff by ratings and only the most senior had anything but a plain uniform.
 The Chief Steward then wore three gold stars on each cuff and his immediate juniors, the 2nd and 3rd Stewards had two and one star respectively, whilst all other Leading Hands wore only blue enamel badges on their breast pockets stating their function.
 In January, 1947 however, silver braid was introduced for all Leading Hands with the exception of passenger ship Chief Stewards who were to wear three zig-zag gold stripes.
 Cargo ship Chief Stewards and 2nd Stewards in passenger ships each received three half inch silver stripes and 3rd Stewards two such stripes, whilst other Senior Leading Hands acquired 'one and a half' silver stripes.
 Junior Leading Hands wore only a quarter inch stripe on their cuffs.
 This remained unchanged until 1972, except that cargo ship Chief Stewards now wore two zig-zag gold stripes in place of three silver ones, and with the granting of Officers' status to Chief Stewards, together with introduction of the full cap badge for all Officers they wore the gold Rising Sun and Anchor.